Soundbytes/idempiere-model-generator-plugin/README.md

 - The model classes are fully integrated into the IDE.
 No need to memorize column names anymore.
 Accessing a custom column just feels right now.
 - A customized model can behave differently from the core class.
 That is at least within your own plugin.
 Note that any code overrides will not be available to the core.
 Instead the core will always see only the core model.
-You can however conveniently downcast a core model that is passed from core to your own version in any of your processes or event handlers. (requires the downcast patch in PO.java)
+You can however conveniently downcast a core model that is passed from core into your own model version in any of your processes or event handlers. (requires the downcast patch in PO.java)
 - Custom models can implement custom interfaces.
 This is a great feature that simplifies the processing of different table models with shared behavior by the same processing unit.
 e.G. a shared interface for MYMovement, MYInOut and MYInventory that extracts the functions common to all three classes could be used to implement a processor that manages the storage related related properties of the diverse classes in a unified manner.

-Notes.
-Please read carefully:
+#### Notes.
+Please read carefully
-- The generator does not check whether the parent model class actually exists.
-In that case You will have to modify the dialog settings to create a complete model within your own project.
+- The generator does not check whether the referenced parent model class actually exists.
+In that case You will have to modify the dialog settings in order to create a complete table model within your own project.
 - The extended models will not inherit any custom constructors from the core model (That is not possible in java I'm afraid.)
 Constructors have to be propagated explicitly to the child class.
 I hope to be able to add this functionality in a future version of the generator.
 - The downcast constructor can only inherit the state of the PO specific Data structures.
 Any data fields that are specific to the parent class are initialized when the cast is executed.
 The current state of those fields in the parent object might be different from the newly downcast object's state.
 - CAUTION!
 Model extensions can only be used within your own project.
 Make sure that your Model factory never ever injects any of your extended classes into the main application.